malikolivier/malikolivier.github.io/_posts/2018-07-04-timezones-are-hell.md

 However, there is something you should never, never do (unless you know what you are doing): manually changing the `tzinfo` attribute of a datetime, either by setting the attribute or using the `replace` method.
 This **WILL NOT** do what you think it will do.
-You will get behaviour that 99.99% of people do not want.
+You will get behavior that 99.99% of people do not want.

 Let's try: